 The earliest recorded mention of the King’s Head, Cuckfield can be found in the East Sussex Record Office (SAS/BR 26) the date is 23 June 1756 a one year lease to Richard Jarvis who we seems to have been the first King's Head landlord, by Richard Cardine of Lewes.
 The documents, and there are several leases at ESRC, and all refer to the previous name of the inn as ‘Goldings’.

-The Old King’s Head was part demolished c1855 by the landlord of The Talbot, Thomas Best, and the inn’s business transferred to the site now occupied by King’s Mews on the western corner of Church Lane, and records for the building confirm that it was altered and extended in the mid 19th century.
+The Old King’s Head was part demolished c1858 and a small brewery and shops were built by the landlord of The Talbot, Thomas Best, when he set up a brewing business at the age of 25.
+The Talbot Inn (previously run by his father Faulkner Best) transferred to Albert Dumsday.
+The King's Head business moved to the site now occupied by King’s Mews on the western corner of Church Lane, and records for the building confirm that it was altered and extended in the mid 19th century.

 The current high street frontage buildings were built on the site of the former inn and the area behind became the ‘Cuckfield Brewery’.
 This was set up by the Best, who, in 1806, had saved the King’s Head from bankruptcy.
 The situation may well have been brought on by extensive construction or acquisition - could this have been a cashflow problem due to the building of Oddynes?
 The debt was repaid within the year.